-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Acupuncture Available for people with chronic low back pain under certain circumstances.
-Ambulance - response but not transport Limitations and coverage guidelines established by Original Medicare Any treatment or services rendered by, or at the direction, of a provider of health care services who is not licensed to provide the services, or who is not operating within the scope of that license. ✓ Biofeedback, including psychiatric therapy with biofeedback, except when it is considered medically necessary and covered under Original Medicare. ✓ Chelation therapy $\checkmark$
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Any treatment or services rendered by, or at the direction, of a provider of health care services who is not licensed to provide the services, or who is not operating within the scope of that license.
+Not covered under any condition Biofeedback, including psychiatric therapy with biofeedback, except when it is considered medically necessary and covered under Original Medicare.
+Not covered under any condition Chelation therapy Not covered under any condition

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Clinical trials are subject to all terms, conditions, restrictions, exclusions, and other coverage under our Plan.
-See Chapter 3 Section 5 for coverage of Medicare-approved clinical trials.
-Colorectal cancer screening - CT colonography $\checkmark$ Contraceptive management, including all services, items, supplies or drugs. ✓ Examples: Implantable contraceptive device and delivery system, cervical cap, condom, diaphragm, foam, gel, hormone patch, IUD, pills, spermicide, vaginal ring, elective sterilization procedures.
-Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Clinical trials are subject to all terms, conditions, restrictions, exclusions, and other coverage under our Plan. • Clinical trials are subject to all terms, conditions, restrictions, exclusions, and other coverage under our Plan.
+Colorectal cancer screening - CT colonography Not covered under any condition • Colorectal cancer screening - CT colonography Contraceptive management, including all services, items, supplies or drugs.
+Examples: Implantable contraceptive device and delivery system, cervical cap, condom, diaphragm, foam, gel, hormone patch, IUD, pills, spermicide, vaginal ring, elective sterilization procedures.
+Not covered under any condition Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
 Covered for all stages of reconstruction for a breast after a mastectomy, as well as for the unaffected breast to produce a symmetrical appearance.
-Custodial Care $\checkmark$ Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.
+Custodial care.
+Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.
+Not covered under any condition